AliElSaleh/RiftBuild/README.md

 - A single `riftbuild` call is all that is needed to build a program.
 No need to configure or setup anything.

 ### Focused
 - RiftBuild is solely focused on alleviating the headaches of building C and C++ projects specifically.
-This is not a one-size fits all build tool and it should not try to be.
+This is not a general-purpose build tool (like CMake, Ninja, etc.) and it should not try to be.

 ### Simplicity
 - No `.build` file is necessary to build simple C or C++ programs.
 Source files are all that is needed to build your program.